Barry Zito

 Following his seventh season with the Athletics, Zito signed a seven-year deal with the Giants in December 2006.
-At the time, it was the largest contract ever given to a pitcher.
+It was the largest contract ever given to a pitcher.
 He posted double-digit wins in his first three seasons, and in 2010 he helped San Francisco win their first championship since 1954.
-However, he struggled the last month of the season and he was left off the postseason roster.
-After sitting out much of the 2011 season with a foot and ankle injury, he came back in 2012 and flourished, finishing with a 15–8 record, his best season in a Giants uniform.
-The same October, Zito helped lead the Giants to their second World Series title in San Francisco history over the Detroit Tigers by going 2–0 with a 1.69 ERA in three postseason starts.
-In his first career World Series start, he outdueled Tigers' ace Justin Verlander in Game 1, setting the stage for San Francisco's sweep to their seventh World Series title in franchise history.
+However, he struggled the last month of the season and was left off the postseason roster.
+After sitting out much of the 2011 season with a foot and ankle injury, he returned in 2012 and flourished, finishing with a 15–8 record, his best season in a Giants uniform.
+The same October, Zito helped lead the Giants to their second World Series title in San Francisco history.
+In the NLCS against the St. Louis Cardinals, the Giants were down 3 games to 1, and Zito took the ball in Game 5 with the Giants' season on the line.
+Zito pitched a shutout into the 8th inning and the Giants won the game, and went on to win the series in 7 games.
+In his first World Series start, he outdueled Tigers' ace Justin Verlander in Game 1, setting the stage for San Francisco's sweep to their seventh World Series title in franchise history.
+Zito's 2012 postseason was 2–0 with a 1.69 ERA in three postseason starts.
 Zito struggled in 2013 but received a standing ovation from the fans in his final appearance as a Giant.
-Following the year, he became a free agent.
-Zito, a philanthropist, founded Strikeouts For Troops, a national non-profit that provides comforts of home and lifts the spirits and morale of injured troops as well as offering support to military families.
+Following that year, he became a free agent, and after sitting out the 2014 season he returned to the Athletics for 3 games in 2015 before retiring.
+Zito, a philanthropist, founded Strikeouts for Troops, a national non-profit that provides the comforts of home and lifts the spirits and morale of injured troops as well as offering support to military families.

-In 2020, he was a contestant on the 3rd season of The Masked Singer.

-Early life
+Early life and education

-Zito was born May 13, 1978, in Las Vegas, Nevada, to Roberta (née Rosser; 1943-2008) and Joe Zito (1928-2013).
+Zito was born May 13, 1978, in Las Vegas, Nevada, to Roberta (née Rosser; 1943–2008) and Joe Zito (1928-2013).
 He is of Italian descent.
-His parents were a show-business couple working for singer and pianist Nat King Cole and he had two sisters who were 9 and 13 years older than Barry.
-His family moved to San Diego, California, to help him concentrate on his baseball career, after he showed signs of promise from a very young age.
-His father, not knowing much about baseball, began reading books about pitching strategy and even stopped working to help coach his son.
+He had two sisters who were 9 and 13 years older than Barry.
+His family moved to San Diego, California, to help him concentrate on his baseball career after he showed signs of promise from a very young age.
+Not knowing much about baseball, his father began reading books about pitching strategy and even stopped working to help coach his son.
 At the age of 12, Randy Jones, a former Cy Young Award winner, was hired by his father to give him lessons at $50 an hour.
 He transferred from El Cajon's Grossmont High School, where he was the star pitcher, to University of San Diego High School, a Roman Catholic private school for his senior year.
 Zito received many league honors there, posting an 8-4 record with a 2.92 ERA, while racking up 105 strikeouts in just 85 innings.